microservices-demo/microservices-demo.github.io/deployment/minimesos-marathon.md

 Starts the weavedemo microservices application on minimesos.

-Requirements: Docker-machine, weave and minimesos must be installed.
+Requirements: Docker, weave and minimesos must be installed.

-Tested on: docker-machine version 0.7.0, build a650a40.
-Weave 1.6.0. minimesos 0.9.0.
-Mesos 0.25.

 Commands:
-install           Creates a new docker-machine VM. route             Create a route towards the docker-machine uninstall         Removes docker-machine VM. start             Starts weave, minimesos and the demo application stop              Stops weave, minimesos and the demo application
+start             Starts weave, minimesos and the demo application stop              Stops weave, minimesos and the demo application